jovotech/jovo-framework/jovo-platforms/jovo-platform-googleassistant/docs/request-response/response.md

 # Response

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-platform-googleassistant/request-response/response

 ## Introduction

 The response is the data that you send to the platform after processing the request.
 It consists of information like: